Rehab Select Blog

 Some of the same risk factors associated with COPD are also linked to cardiovascular disease, such as smoking.
-The effects of COPD itself also impacts your chances of developing heart disease.
+The effects of COPD itself also impact your chances of developing heart disease.
 The heart and lungs are so inextricably linked; it’s easy to see how the conditions tend to influence each other.

+The link between heart disease, congestive heart failure and COPD is strong.
 The heart and lungs are the vital organs that make up the cardio-respiratory system, which delivers oxygen and removes waste from the body.
 The lungs and heart exchange gases during this continual process.

 When you inhale, your lungs take in oxygen and deliver the molecules to the bloodstream, which circulate through the heart and get delivered to the tissues of the body to keep you alive.
 The carbon dioxide that your cells produce as waste takes that ride in reverse, heading up through the heart and out of the body through the lungs.